Stop and think: Let’s use reflective teaching strategies

 No matter what tool or method we use to think about, examine, explore and scrutinize our professional behaviors, making the time to do so is important.
 If we don’t, we can find ourselves repeating some less-effective choices and feel frustrated about progress.

-For more articles on early childhood education, child development, academic success, parenting and life skill development, please visit the Michigan State University Extension website.
+For more articles on early childhood education, child development and life skill development, please visit the Michigan State University Extension website.